azavea/kubernetes-deployment/docs/8-Documentation conventions/Note-taking style.md

 3. Conventions arising from prior choices that are arbitrary

 ## Atomic notes
 Effective notes are general and concise.
 We follow the convention of using [[#^atomic-notes|atomic notes]] in this repository.
-If a note must be extensive and cannot be refactored into smaller notes, linked by a [[Maps of Content|map of content]], please provide an executive summary at the top of the note.
+If a note must be extensive and cannot be refactored into smaller notes, linked by a [[Maps of Content|map of content]], please structure notes so that necessary information is conveyed sooner, meaning that one does not need to read an entire, lengthy note to get the most important details.
+Consider providing an executive summary at the top of the note.

 ## Note links and titles
 Notes with connections to other topics should be linked to other relevant topics.
 This can be done using direct links, or with a map of content.
 Obsidian can be used to browse backlinks, so it is not necessary to explicitly link back to referring notes.